ddcovery/spheres_collision/README.md

 Let's start with a simpliest problem:  2 circles intersection.

-If we express each circle as a center *(x,y)* and a radius *r*, how we can express a intersection condition?

-First, we need to find a formal definition for the "intersect" concept:

 > Two circles intersect (collide) when the **distance between its centers** is **smaller** than the **sum of their radii**.

 That is: